 \subsection{The target pursued by four chaser groups}

-Since an escaping target cannot be trapped by a single chaser group, we then tried the TDP position-related tracking force associated with a cross-like domain and four chaser groups, defined in Fig. \ref{fig:algorithm}b.
+Since an escaping target cannot be trapped by a single chaser group, we then tried the TDP position-related tracking force associated with a cross-like domain with $L_1=0.375d^t$ and four chaser groups, defined in Fig. \ref{fig:algorithm}b.
 The separation distance $\Delta$ between the target and the center of mass of its chasers as a function of time $t$ of a representative realization is shown in Fig. \ref{fig:4division_bis}a.
 Unlike the failure of trapping the target by a single chaser group, the four chaser groups form a stable energy minimal of the repulsive potential, whose force form is defined in Eqn. \ref{interparticle_rep_force}, and successfully capture the target.
 The velocity of the target is initially faster than that of the chasers but eventually the chasers catch up, slow down the target, and arrest it, as shown in Fig. \ref{fig:4division_bis}b.

 The capture mechanism of the four chaser groups can be explained using Fig. \ref{fig:4division_bis_details}, which shows the system at its initial, middle, and final stages of capturing, corresponding to time $t$ at 1, 2, and 3 labelled in Fig. \ref{fig:4division_bis}a.
-At the initial stage of capturing (state 1), the two chaser groups (i and iv) at the tail of the target-chaser system push not only the target but also the two other chaser groups (ii and iii) ahead of them.
-The position-related tracking force $\beta \hat n_i^{ct}$, defined in Eqn. \ref{tracking_force}, helps the two leading chaser groups (ii and iii) pass the target and converge in front of it (state 2).
+At the initial stage of capturing (state 1), the two chaser groups ($1$ and $4$) at the tail of the target-chaser system push not only the target but also the two other chaser groups (2 and 3) ahead of them.
+The position-related tracking force $\beta \hat n_i^{ct}$, defined in Eqn. \ref{tracking_force}, helps the two leading chaser groups (2 and 3) pass the target and converge in front of it (state 2).
 Once the two leading chaser groups are ahead of the target, they are pushed and accelerated not only by the two chaser groups behind but also by the target.
-The leading chasers close to the equilibrium average positions rapidly slow down and eventually the capturing process completes, where the target stably sits in the potential energy minimum formed by the four chaser groups and cannot escape anymore (state 3).
+The leading chasers close to the equilibrium average positions rapidly slow down and eventually the capturing process completes, where the target stably sits in the potential energy minimum formed by the four groups containing chasers equal in number and located isotropically in its vicinity and cannot escape anymore (state 3).